One of my clients had been dieting for over 60 years.

 Relying on diets and diet programs for long term health and well-being creates 2 problems worth looking at.

-First, it creates an unhealthy relationship with foods.
-We find ourselves constantly categorizing foods as “good” and “bad”.
+First, it creates an unhealthy relationship with food.
+We find ourselves constantly categorizing foods as “good” or “bad”.

 In my new ebook, 3 Dieting Mistakes Sabotaging Your Weight, I share how this habit leads us into a spiral of shame and guilt around food.